core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

    Constrained endpoints SHOULD implement: the EdDSA signature algorithm together with the elliptic curve Ed25519 {{RFC8032}}; or the ECDSA signature algorithm together with the elliptic curve P-256.

 * Endpoints that implement the ECDSA signature algorithm MAY use "deterministic ECDSA" as specified in {{RFC6979}}.
 Pure deterministic elliptic-curve signature algorithms such as deterministic ECDSA and EdDSA have the advantage of not requiring access to a source of high-quality randomness.
 However, these signature algorithms have been shown vulnerable to some side-channel and fault injection attacks due to their determinism, which can result in extracting a device's private key.
-As suggested in {{Section 2.1.1 of RFC9053}}, this can be addressed by combining both randomness and determinism {{I-D.mattsson-cfrg-det-sigs-with-noise}}.
+As suggested in {{Section 2.1.1 of RFC9053}}, this can be addressed by combining both randomness and determinism {{I-D.irtf-cfrg-det-sigs-with-noise}}.

 For endpoints that support the pairwise mode, the following applies.